 Taken from The Daily Post yesterday:

 This is actually a bit of a tough question for me.
 The truth is, I don’t really get lonely.
-I’ve always been a loner, an introvert, I’m perfectly comfortably spending time by myself, in fact I usually prefer it, than being with others.
+I’ve always been a loner, an introvert, I’m perfectly comfortable spending time by myself, in fact, I usually prefer it to being with others.
 As long as I have something to keep my mind occupied, be it the TV, internet, or books, then I’m fine, just leave me alone.

 Thankfully, I eventually got over it, and back to being my happy alone self. 🙂